 Osteoarthritis (OA) is the wearing down of cartilage between bones.
 Cartilage is smooth tissue that cushions bones and helps them move smoothly over each other.

 OA is caused by the wearing down of cartilage between bones.
 The damage worsens over time.
 For some people, the cartilage may completely wear away.

 OA is more common in older adults.
 It is also more common in women.
 Other things that may raise the risk are:

-OA is most common in larger joints that support weight such as the spine, hips, and knees.
+OA is most common in larger joints that support weight, such as the spine, hips, and knees.
 It is also common in active joints like the hand and feet.
-Common symptoms include:
+Common problems are:

 OA cannot be cured.
-Treatment is focused on:
+The goal of treatment is to: